Decentralized Cooperative Beamforming for Networked LEO Satellites with Statistical CSI: Numerical Results

 \subsubsection{Beamforming Schemes}

-We evaluate the performance of the proposed decentralized cooperative beamforming scheme under the Ring, Star, and Mesh \ac{isl} topologies.\footnote{We emphasize that the proposed decentralized networked \ac{leo} cooperative beamforming algorithm is not limited to the three considered topologies and can be applied to any \ac{isl} configuration, provided that the underlying topology forms a connected graph.
-The three topologies are selected as representative examples for illustrative purposes~\cite{liz2022access}.} A centralized cooperative beamforming scheme is also included as a performance upper bound.
-For additional comparison, we consider two closed-form networked \ac{leo} cooperative beamforming baselines that do not require optimization: \begin{itemize} \item \Ac{mrt}: At each \ac{leo} satellite, if $u \in \mathcal{U}_s$, the beamformer $\boldsymbol{w}_{s,u}$ is chosen to be parallel to $\boldsymbol{h}_{s,u}$; otherwise, $\boldsymbol{w}_{s,u} = \boldsymbol{0}_T$.
+We evaluate the proposed decentralized scheme over three representative \ac{isl} topologies, Ring, Star, and Mesh, although the algorithm applies to \emph{any} connected \ac{isl} graph~\cite{liz2022access}.
+The centralized cooperative beamforming scheme developed in Section~\ref{sec_central} serves as a statistical-\ac{csi} upper bound.
+We further include the instantaneous \ac{csi}-based centralized scheme of~\cite{zack2026tcom} as an idealized upper bound.
+The gap between this curve and the statistical-\ac{csi} curves isolates the cost of operating without instantaneous \ac{csi}.
+For additional comparison, we consider two closed-form networked \ac{leo} cooperative beamforming baselines that do not require optimization: \begin{itemize} \item \Ac{mrt}: At each \ac{leo} satellite, if $u \in \mathcal{U}_s$, the beamformer $\boldsymbol{w}_{s,u}$ is chosen to be parallel to $\boldsymbol{h}_{s,u}$; otherwise, $\boldsymbol{w}_{s,u} = \boldsymbol{0}_N$.
 A normalization factor is applied to satisfy the satellite power constraint. \item \Ac{zf}: At each \ac{leo} satellite, if $u \in \mathcal{U}_s$, the beamformer $\boldsymbol{w}_{s,u}$ is designed to lie in the null space of $\{\boldsymbol{h}_{s,j}\}_{j \notin \mathcal{U}_s}$, followed by a normalization step to meet the power constraint.
-Otherwise, $\boldsymbol{w}_{s,u} = \boldsymbol{0}_T$. \end{itemize}
+Otherwise, $\boldsymbol{w}_{s,u} = \boldsymbol{0}_N$. \end{itemize}

 Additionally, to highlight the benefits of networked \ac{leo} cooperative beamforming, we also include a baseline based on \ac{sss}, in which each scheduled \ac{ut} is served by only a single satellite.
-To maintain consistency with the scheduling schemes described above, whenever a \ac{ut} is simultaneously selected by multiple satellites, only the strongest satellite–\ac{ut} link is retained.
+To maintain consistency with the scheduling schemes described above, whenever a \ac{ut} is simultaneously selected by multiple satellites, only the strongest satellite-\ac{ut} link is retained.
 The beamformers at each satellite are then optimized independently, without any inter-satellite cooperation\cite{zack2025twc}.